icon cross Understanding Snoring: Causes, Effects and Treatment Options

 Health Conditions That Contribute to Snoring

-Sleeping with your mouth open occurs when your nasal passages become obstructed.
+Sleeping with an open mouth happens when your nasal passages are blocked.
 Your body’s automatic reaction to nasal blockages is to breathe through your mouth.
-There are several anatomical and health conditions that can cause consistent mouth breathing and these include:
+Several conditions that can cause consistent mouth breathing include:

 What causes snoring in females?

-Although, women snoring is less likely than men it is still common.
-Here’s a few reasons why women snore:
+Although women snoring is less likely than men, it is still common.
+Here are a few reasons why women snore:

 • Weight gain: Weight gain can result in the accumulation of fatty tissues around the neck and throat.
 This extra tissue can obstruct the airway during sleep and contribute to snoring.